 High school education provides the key foundation for students to succeed in the 21st century workplace, and as a result, schools are increasingly adapting their programming and focus to deliver on this educational strategy.
-Set on a small site, Apex High School’s existing facility lacks the space, layout, and technology to support both the growing student population and modern learning styles.
+Set on a small site, Apex High School’s existing facility lacked the space, layout, and technology to support both the growing student population and modern learning styles.
 Our K-12 Practice design experts were commissioned by the Wake County Public School System (WCPSS) to assess and design a new high school concept.

 Following the initial facility assessment, the design team and school system worked with various stakeholders to identify core values and guiding principles to inform the design.
 A broad visioning session with students, administrators, faculty, and community stakeholders preceded a more focused programming session featuring small group discussions with individual stakeholder groups.
 Through these sessions, many goals emerged including the importance of keeping the center courtyard, which serves as defining cultural space with deep meaning for students, faculty, alumni, and the community.

-Clark Nexsen’s design team is designing a welcoming environment that will improve community pride while embracing school and community history.
-With the WCPSS Vision 2020 guidelines in mind, the new school will create a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
-The new design will enhance community engagement through a shared responsibility for student success by building trust, collaboration, and engagement among staff, families, and community partners.
+Clark Nexsen’s design team designed a welcoming environment that will improve community pride while embracing school and community history.
+With the WCPSS Vision 2020 guidelines in mind, the new school creates a flexible, interactive learning environment that supports and strengthens the existing programs, while providing additional opportunities for collaboration.
+The new design enhances community engagement through a shared responsibility for student success by building trust, collaboration, and engagement among staff, families, and community partners.